khvoric/hello-worls/README.md

 # hello-worls
 Just another repositoriy
 Hi, guys.
-I am a budlocoder, but I want to be a data scientist&
+I am a budlocoder, but I want to be a data scientist.